Azarlak/EvoCiv/docs/CONTRIBUTING.md

 ### PLEASE NOTE: The guidelines in this document are currently *optional*.
-### As such, you may skip reading it if it feels like too much effort.
+### As such, you may skip reading them if you want to.
 &nbsp;

 &nbsp;